Does Your Dog Have Littermate Syndrome?

 During my appointment with the family, we determined that the best course was to rehome one of the 12-week-old siblings.
 Dunbar agrees that it’s often best to separate littermates, especially if symptoms appear early, so that each has a chance to develop normally as an individual.
 This is obviously a tough decision for the overwhelmed pet parent to make, a sort of canine Sophie’s Choice.
 Dunbar recommends that potential new owners meet both puppies and determine which to take home.

-Those committed to raising a pair of littermates should ensure that the puppies spend significant portions of every day apart so each learns how to be alone — a key lesson in any well-thought-out puppy program.
+If you're committed to raising a pair of littermates, you should ensure that the puppies spend significant portions of every day apart so each learns how to be alone — a key lesson in any well-thought-out puppy program.
 This means feeding, walking, and training each puppy separately, with individual crates in different parts of the home.
-Even trips to puppy socials and the vet should be separate so they learn to incorporate these episodes into their respective psyches without being overly dependent on their littermate.
+Even trips to puppy socials and the vet should be separate, so they learn to incorporate these episodes into their respective psyches without being overly dependent on their littermate.
 (Yes, this can be time-consuming, exhausting, and defeat the original intent of adopting siblings.)

 Wilde notes that planned separations must begin immediately.
 “I’ve been called into homes where four-month-old siblings have been sleeping in the same crate for eight weeks and not purposefully separated by the owners, who had the best intentions but were unaware of littermate issues.
 Even getting the puppies to sleep in separate crates right next to each other is traumatic for them.”

 Dunbar, too, is adamant that one of the key lessons a puppy must master is how to be content with being alone, which is all but impossible with two siblings.
 “Once we’ve done that, yes, they can live with other dogs and have free run of the house.
 But if you don’t teach puppies early on how to be alone, and especially with siblings who have always been together, it will be catastrophic when one dies.”
-Dunbar encourages multiple dog households — “I always like having three dogs” — but the timing, temperament, and age that each enters the home is paramount.
+Dunbar encourages multiple dog households, but the timing, temperament, and age that each enters the home is paramount.

 While there are indeed struggles in raising siblings — including ongoing dog aggression and fighting often seen between same-sex littermates — there are also well-adjusted cohabitating pairs.
 A common thread seems to be that littermates are more likely to thrive when introduced into a household with an older dog, who perhaps acts as an arbiter and stabilizing influence.